Trolleybuses in İzmir

-The Izmir trolleybus system formed part of the public transport network in the city of Izmir, Turkey, from 1954 to 1992.
-Operated by ESHOT, the system was one of four trolleybus systems to have existed in Turkey, along with ones in Ankara, Istanbul, and Malayta.
-Prior to the opening of the Malatya system, in 2015, the Izmir system had been the last surviving trolleybus system in Turkey at the time of its closure in 1992.
+The İzmir trolleybus system formed part of the public transport network in the city of İzmir, Turkey, from 1954 to 1992.
+Operated by ESHOT, the system was one of five trolleybus systems to have existed in Turkey, along with ones in Ankara, Istanbul, Malayta, and Sanliurfa.
+Prior to the opening of the Malatya system, in 2015, the İzmir system had been the last surviving trolleybus system in Turkey at the time of its closure in 1992.
 Trolleybuses operated mainly in Konak, with lines to Buca, Balçova and Tepecik.

 History

 Trolleybuses replaced the declining tramways of İzmir.
-The first trolleybuses, built by MAN, arrived in Izmir on May 14, 1954, on a ship from Germany.
+The first trolleybuses, built by MAN, arrived in İzmir on May 14, 1954, on a ship from Germany.
 The first trolleybus line opened on July 28, 1954, or August 16, 1954, between Konak and Güzelyalı.
 The original fleet totalled eighteen vehicles, MAN trolleybuses (model MKE 3) with Rathgeber bodies, numbered 1–18.
 The fleet was expanded in 1957 with a purchase of 20 Fiat 2411F trolleybuses, numbered 19–38.